 Martin Small

-Planning & Conservation Committee Vice-Chair, District OfficerBeing born and raised in the shadow of the Quantock and Blackdown Hills and Exmoor in Somerset, Martin has long been interested in protected landscapes During a lengthy career in land use planning, he has worked for local authorities in north Somerset, South Wales and Hampshire, followed by 13 years with the forerunners of the South Downs NPA, for Historic England, and most recently, as a Planning Inspector before retiring in 2022.
+Planning & Conservation Committee Chair, District OfficerBeing born and raised in the shadow of the Quantock and Blackdown Hills and Exmoor in Somerset, Martin has long been interested in protected landscapes During a lengthy career in land use planning, he has worked for local authorities in north Somerset, South Wales and Hampshire, followed by 13 years with the forerunners of the South Downs NPA, for Historic England, and most recently, as a Planning Inspector before retiring in 2022.

 Martin lives in South East Hampshire with his wife and son and is again enjoying helping to look after the Downs as a Trustee and District Officer.
 He is particularly interested in landscape character and the historic environment, and is a strong supporter of the planning system as a means of managing development to protect and conserve the landscape, wildlife and historic heritage of the Downs whilst meeting the needs of the communities in the National Park.